 Resting Heart Rate (beats/minute) shows your whole night’s average heart rate along with the highest and lowest points of the night.
 This is an excellent indicator of fitness and recovery levels.
 A healthy sleep resting heart rate is between 40-80 BPM, but can be as high as 90 BPM.
 Heart rates well above your normal baseline are linked to daytime stress, exercise, illness, as well as ingested substances like alcohol before bedtime.
 The lower your heart rate in the morning, the more energy you have for the day.

-Respiration Rate (breath/minute) shows the number of breaths per minute.
+Respiration Rate (breaths/minute) shows the number of breaths per minute.
 The typical respiratory rate for a healthy adult at rest is between 12–20 breaths per minute.
 Around age 65, our respiration rate can increase to 12-28 breaths per minute.
 Respiration rates may increase with fever, illness, or other medical conditions.

 Sleep Cycles (Light/Deep Chart) during sleep we go through alternating stages of light and deep sleep, one stage at a time.
 Beddit classifies the N1 – N2 sleep stages as light, and they naturally involve movement; N3 “Deep” sleep and REM sleep are together classified as Deep sleep, as they entail little and no movement, respectively.
 Each cycle lasts between 60-90 minutes.
 A good night includes 4-5 cycles.
 The sleep stage chart shows if you are getting sufficient deep sleep or if you get stuck in light sleep, or perhaps you experience frequent wake-ups, which are often related to restlessness or tossing and turning.